 2. Obtain training and/or BSU Online Certification.

 On a case by case basis, you may substitute some training with documentation from another institution.
 However, not all will be accepted due to BSU's specific requirements.
-Some sessions are new based on our recent transition to Blackboard and cannot be substituted, and sometimes we recommend that instructors take training when there are significantly new changes to Bb.
+Some sessions are new based on our recent transition to Blackboard and cannot be substituted, and sometimes we recommend that instructors take training when there are significant changes to Bb.

 3. Begin course development or re-development.